About the map

 - Download all the data - If you want to understand more about the data and where it comes from, download the metadata file.

-- Share with others - If you want to share the link to a particular chart or map with someone, use the 'Copy Link' button.
+- Share with others - If you want to share the link to a particular chart or map with someone, use the 'copy link' button.

 Over 100 indicators were identified to be suitable based on the following criteria: